eduMFA/eduMFA/doc/installation/system/inifile.rst

    # EDUMFA_CSS = '/location/of/theme.css'
    # EDUMFA_UI_DEACTIVATED = True

-.. note:: The config file is parsed as python code, so you can use variables to set the path and you need to take care of the indentation.
+.. note:: The config file is parsed as Python code, so you can use variables to set the path and you need to take care of the indentation.
    Note that this doesn't work when using the Ubuntu package.